top of page

 Why Does It Work This Way?

-The other alternative is to utilize the Purchase Price scrub filter on the Scrub Filters selection screen.
-Please note, this will only filter the records out of your scrubbed file, but will not prevent them from being exported.
+Absolutely!
+The best way to achieve this is to utilize the Purchase Price scrub filter on the Scrub Filters selection screen.

 Other Considerations